 You aren’t done with weeds just yet, and they certainly aren’t done with us.
 Creating a healthy, robust lawn is the best way to rid your yard of weeds; however, even the strongest yards are prone to these undesirable plants.
 At this point in the season, many summer weeds are now loaded with thousands of seeds.
 Also, many weeds known as winter annuals start growing, lay dormant, and then explode in the spring.
 Utilizing weed control now can help prevent winter annuals from popping up their ugly heads later.

 Weed control is part of Delaware Valley Turf’s lawn care programs or can be used as a stand-alone service.
 We assess each residential or business property and determine the appropriate amount of weed control needed.
 In most cases, we only need to spot treat during the fall.

 Give your ornamental landscapes, beds, gardens, and trees an added layer of warmth this fall.
 Mulching along the base of trees and throughout decorative beds can help protect your plantings from the cold as well as pests and diseases throughout the frigid temperatures.
 Mulching will also help prevent weed growth in spring and adds beauty to your landscape.

-Fall is a great time to curb the pest population in your yard.
-This is the time of year when pests such as grubs and chinch bugs take to your lawn’s surface to prepare for overwintering.
+Fall is a great time to curb the pest population in your yard especially if you didn’t get around to it in the spring or summer.
+Autumn is the time of year when pests such as grubs and chinch bugs take to your lawn’s surface to prepare for overwintering.
 Tackling lawn pests now will help protect your lawn in the spring.
 Delaware Valley Turf can help take action.
 We know that the peak feeding season for grubs and worms is around the fall each year, so we prioritize preventative measures during the summer to protect your green spaces before grubs attempt to attack and infest.

 What Are the Signs of Compacted Soil?